Reimagining

 Project Vision

-The revised proposals replace the existing 1960s building with a Ground plus seven storey development comprising 33 hotel rooms, food and beverage, and a private members club.
+The revised proposals replace the existing 1960s building with a Ground plus seven storey development comprising a boutique hotel and luxury hospitality destination, with around 30 guest rooms and a food and beverage offer.
 The massing has been reduced by a storey compared to the version shown at our 2025 consultation events.

 Designed by Squire + Partners, the architecture takes inspiration from the neighbouring Belgravia area.
 Materials and proportions have been carefully chosen to harmonise with the existing neoclassical buildings and respond to the Belgravia Neighbourhood Plan.